Manifolds with Boundary

 • \((U, \varphi)\) is a boundary chart if \(\varphi(U)\) is an open subset of \(\mathbb{H}^n\) with \(\varphi(U) \cap \partial \mathbb{H}^n \ne \varnothing\).

 A single subtlety deserves emphasis.
-An open subset of \(\mathbb{H}^n\) that misses the hyperplane \(\partial \mathbb{H}^n\) is, by definition of the subspace topology, an open subset of \(\mathbb{R}^n\) as well; a chart with such an image is therefore both expressible as an interior chart and harmlessly regardable as a boundary chart whose image avoids the edge.
-The classification into "interior" and "boundary" is genuinely informative only when the image of a boundary chart actually meets \(\partial \mathbb{H}^n\).
+By definition of the subspace topology, an open subset of \(\mathbb{H}^n\) that misses the hyperplane \(\partial \mathbb{H}^n\) is an open subset of \(\mathbb{R}^n\) as well.
+A chart with such an image is therefore an interior chart, even when the half-space was the model we had in mind when writing it down.
+The classification into interior and boundary charts is exclusive and exhaustive.
+A chart image that lies in \(\mathbb{H}^n\) and meets \(\partial \mathbb{H}^n\) is never open in \(\mathbb{R}^n\), and every chart image is of one kind or the other.
 It is precisely the points carried onto \(\partial \mathbb{H}^n\) by some chart that we are about to single out.

 The codomain of a boundary chart often has a standard convenient shape, the half-space analogue of a coordinate ball.